microsoft/powerbi-visuals-utils-dataviewutils/docs/api/data-view-objects-parser.md

 import VisualUpdateOptions = powerbi.extensibility.visual.VisualUpdateOptions;

 /**
- * This class describes properties of the formatting panel.
+ * This class describes formatting panel properties.
- * Name of the property and name of the property described in the capabilities should be the same.
+ * Name of the property should match its name described in the capabilities.
  */
 class DataPointProperties {
     public fillColor: string = "red"; // This value is a default value of the property.